franciscofeo/dune-globes/README.md

 This target will:
 1. Compile the C++ program (`oscilation_probability/prob.cc`)
-2. Run the oscillation probability simulation
+2. Run oscillation probability simulations for both NO and IO scenarios
 3. Execute the Python script to process and visualize the output data
-4. Remove all generated `.dat` files after processing
+4. Remove all generated `.dat` files after processing (keeps visualization plots)

 ### Parameter Correlation Analysis